What causes the contamination of groundwater? All About Groundwater

 There are also risks for mining-induced compounds, such as street salt and engine oil, to oversaturate groundwater quality.
 Going further, septic tanks and damaged landfills can also be a source of groundwater pollution.

 Needless to say, drinking contaminated water creates serious threats to human health.
-For one, you can contract hepatitis and unhealthy bowel movement if you consume contaminated groundwater.
+For one, you can contract hepatitis and unhealthy bowel movements if you consume contaminated groundwater.

-Not only that but you may also be exposed to poisonous chemicals that have been filtered into the well water supplies.
-If consumed regularly for years, you can develop special kinds of cancer that have resulted from exposure to groundwater pollution.
-Apart from all these, the animals in nearby ecosystems are not marked "safe" either.
+You may also be exposed to poisonous chemicals filtered into well water supplies.
+If you consume groundwater regularly for years, you can develop special kinds of cancer from exposure to groundwater pollution.
+In addition, the animals in nearby ecosystems are not marked "safe," either.

-Filthy groundwater resources can also harm them, and have in fact caused the deaths of many wildlife and destroyed their habitats.
+Filthy groundwater resources can also harm them and have caused the deaths of many wildlife and destroyed their habitats.

 POTENTIAL SOURCES OF GROUNDWATER CONTAMINATION